kean/NukeUI/README.md

 # NukeUI

-A comprehensive solution for displaying lazily loaded images on Apple platforms.
+A missing piece in SwiftUI that provides lazy image loading on Apple platforms.

-The library provides two components:
+The library provides two components with equivalent APIs:

 - `LazyImage` for SwiftUI
 - `LazyImageView` for UIKit and AppKit

-Both views have equivalent APIs.

 It uses [Nuke](https://github.com/kean/Nuke) for loading images and has many customization options.
 It also supports GIF rendering thanks to [Gifu](https://github.com/kaishin/Gifu).
 But GIF is [not the most](https://web.dev/replace-gifs-with-videos/) efficient format, so NukeUI also supports playing short videos out of the box.